nfasano/colosseum_ticket_tracker/README.md

 ## Introduction

 ### General background and motivation
 Tickets to enter the Colosseum are notoriously difficult to obtain from the official website ([coopculture](https://ecm.coopculture.it/index.php?option=com_snapp&view=products&snappTemplate=template3&catalogid=A4CC149C-BEE1-5773-5E59-01675F3EA81C&lang=en)) as only a limited supply of timed entry tickets are released 30 days in advance, and the majority of those tickets are scooped up by third party bots within seconds of being posted.
 These third-party resellers (e.g. Viator, Get Your Guide, Tiqets, etc.) then sell the tickets for a markup, sometimes for more than 10x the original ticket price.
-The goal of this project was to devise a strategy that optimizes your chances of securing Colosseum tickets from the official website, avoiding the exorbitant fees incurred by using third-party resellers.

 <p align="center">
 <picture>